Table of Contents[Hide][Show]

 This lovely ski resort area is just 90 minutes west of Denver.
 Thanksgiving is the start of the winter season.
 If you get up early on Thanksgiving Day, you might have the ski runs to yourself while the rest of the visitors lounge around watching football.

 Why It works: The draw here is two-fold: the multitude of accommodation options for families and the fact that kids ski free the entire ski season.
 Plus, if you really must have a home-cooked Thanksgiving feast, you can rent a luxury condo with a fully stocked kitchen.

 If yours is a family of outdoor lovers, spending Thanksgiving weekend hiking in the Great Smoky Mountains National Park might be just the right choice.
 Or get a jumpstart on your Christmas celebration with the Christmas lights displays in Sevierville and Dollywood’s Smoky Mountain Christmas, when the park is filled with holiday music, a nightly Parade of Lights and the stage production “It’s a Wonderful Life.”

 Why It Works: The area is dotted with cabins — from tiny cabins made for two to giant mega-cabins that can accommodate several families and give everyone a private bedroom and bath.
-You can cook in your cabin or head into Pigeon Forge for a Thanksgiving feast at Paul Deen’s.
+You can cook in your cabin or head into Pigeon Forge for a Thanksgiving feast at Paula Deen’s.
 It’s open 10am to 10pm on Thanksgiving.
 But go early.
 The restaurant doesn’t take reservations.